robertbenson/docker_openai_custom_weather_demo/README.md

 Research and Development, finance, defense , medical are example sectors that would have private information behind firewalls.

 Information may be new, and may have missed the last LLM build.

-For example, a car manufacturer has released a new car since the last build and wants to make that information available.
+## _It doesn't know what it doesn't know_ - Donald Rumsfeld

+The LLM model can only work with data available to it.
+However, function calling, can make data available to the model, that would not have ordinarily been be available to it.

 The retrieved information, using predefined api's, is used to "augment" the model data to give more detailed, grounded responses.

+For example, a car manufacturer has released a new car since the last LLM build and wants to make that information available.
+This can now be achieved with function calling.

 # RAG allows the model to consider data that was not originally known to the LLM.